jtlewis81/CST-391/README.md

-# CST-391

-Repository for GCU class: JavaScript Web Application Development
+# CST-391: JavaScript Web Application Development

 Each assignment has its own subfolder, which includes a Markdown(.md) file for the assignment submission.